Wildland fire investigation: common wildfire causes

 Preventing fires requires knowing how they start.
 Agencies are mandated to investigate fires to determine the origin and cause.
 Fire cause determination helps prepare more effective fire prevention programs.
 By knowing what is causing fires we can implement educational campaigns and mitigation projects.
 If wildland fires have been intentionally, maliciously, or negligently caused we can pursue criminal or civil prosecution, and recovery costs associated with suppression and damages.
 This also allows agencies to prepare efficient pre-suppression strategic plans based on knowledge of causes and responsible persons.

 Wildfires are caused by nature, generally lightning, or by human activity.
-The 10-year average of human-caused fires account for 87 percent of all wildfires nationally.
+As of 2023, the 10-year average of human-caused fires account for 88 percent of all wildfires nationally.
 Human-caused wildfires are classified for statistical purposes into general categories.

 The general cause categories for wildfires were revised in 2020.
 Click on the category to learn more about the common human causes of wildfires and tips to prevent them (source NWCG Data Standards for Wildfire Cause and NWCG Guide to Wildland Fire and Origin Cause Determination, PMS 412, April 2016).